ptrjst/flashcards/Ruby/Objects on Rails.md

 # Objects on Rails

+Flash card deck created to remember the lessons from the book Avdi Grimm's book [Objects on Rails](http://objectsonrails.com/).

 ### What is the purpose of Object-Oriented software development?

 To make our apps easier to change.